Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 '''

 ### Dose-comparison dataset
 You can access the dose-comparison datasets through the [link](https://drive.google.com/drive/folders/1ihSIX5sFhNzvc0Whs6dXROyCFuQTaMvM?usp=sharing).

-The hyperlinks of other public datasets are provided in the Supplementary Note 1 presented in our Supplementary Information.
+Hyperlinks to other public datasets are provided in Supplementary Note 1 of the Supplementary Information.

 ## HorusEye schematic and development
 ![](https://github.com/Arturia-Pendragon-Iris/HorusEye/blob/main/figures/fig_1.png)